 Disk space and memory

-You also need to ensure that machines have plenty of memory available.
-For example, spatiotemporal big data stores consume approximately 40 percent of available memory on the machine when initially configured.
-Relational data stores also pre-allocate memory to ensure there is enough to process data.
-High volume traffic on hosted feature and scene layers can also consume a considerable amount of memory.
+You also need to ensure that the machines have plenty of memory available.
+For example, spatiotemporal big data stores consume approximately 50 percent of available memory on the machine when initially configured.
+Relational data stores also preallocate memory to ensure there is enough to process data.
+High-volume traffic on hosted feature and scene layers can also consume a considerable amount of memory.
 Knowledge graphs are complex layers that model relationships among entities.
 Traversing and analyzing these relationships is a memory-intensive process.

-For these reasons, Esri recommends you configure your spatiotemporal big data stores, object stores, and graph stores on machines separate from the relational and tile cache data stores and, whenever possible, configure the relational data store and tile cache data store on machines separate from one another.
+For these reasons, Esri recommends that you configure spatiotemporal big data stores, object stores, and graph stores on machines separate from other data stores.
+Esri also recommends that, whenever possible, you configure the relational data store and tile cache data store separate machines from one another.
 If you do configure more than one type of data store on the same machine, use robust machines with plenty of memory and disk space.

 In all cases, monitor the data store logs for messages about disk space and memory.
 If your machine runs out of either resource, your data store will stop functioning.

-See ArcGIS Data Store system requirements for information on the minimum disk space and memory needed to create each type of data store, and add to that the estimated size of the data you intend to store in each and the processes that will be run on each machine.
+See ArcGIS Data Store system requirements for information on the minimum disk space and memory needed to create each type of data store, and add to that the estimated size of the data or caches you intend to store in each and the processes that will be run on each machine.

-If you installed ArcGIS Data Store on a machine that contains more than one network interface controller (NIC) card or multiple DNS entries (also called records), identify which IP address the data store should use for network communication.
-Before you create a data store on the multi-NIC machine, determine which IP address can be used by other machines on your network to communicate with the ArcGIS Data Store machine, open the ArcGIS Data Store hostidentifier.properties file, and add the IP address to the file.
+If you install ArcGIS Data Store on a machine that contains more than one network interface controller (NIC) card or multiple DNS entries (also called records), identify which IP address and host name the data store will use for network communication.
+Before you create a data store on the machine, determine which IP address can be used by other machines on your network to communicate with the ArcGIS Data Store machine, open the ArcGIS Data Store hostidentifier.properties file, and add the IP address to the file.

-- First, you must determine which IP address to use.
-Open a command prompt on different machines on the same network and ping the ArcGIS Data Store multi-NIC machine.
+- Determine which IP address to use.
+Open a command prompt on different machines on the same network and ping the ArcGIS Data Store machine.

 The file is installed in framework\etc of the ArcGIS Data Store installation directory.
 By default, that location is /home/ags/arcgis/datastore/framework/etc.

 - Remove the comment mark (#) from the hostidentifier property, and set the property to the IP address of the NIC card or DNS entry you want the data store to use for network communication.